LaGrange College: Accreditation

 LaGrange College is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools.

-LaGrange College is also approved by the United Methodist University Senate.
-It has membership in the National Association of Independent Colleges and Universities and the Georgia Foundation for Independent Colleges.
+It is also approved by the United Methodist University Senate.

-LaGrange College's teacher education (undergraduate and graduate) programs are accredited by the Georgia Professional Standards Commission to recommend candidates for certification in the areas of early childhood, middle grades or secondary education.
+LaGrange College's teacher education (undergraduate and graduate) programs are approved by the Georgia Professional Standards Commission to recommend candidates for certification in the areas of early childhood, middle grades or secondary education.
 The Bachelor of Science in Nursing program is accredited by the National League for Nursing Accrediting Commission.
 The undergraduate programs in business administration, business management, and accounting are accredited by the Accreditation Council for Business Schools and Programs (ACBSP).